William Ward Jr. House: Description and history

 The William Ward Jr. House stands in a rural residential area of southwestern Middlefield, on the west side of Powder Hill Road south of Long Hill Road near a local park located in a former brownstone quarry featuring dinosaur tracks.
 It is a 2 1/2-story wood-frame structure, three bays wide, with a large central chimney, gabled roof, and clapboarded exterior.
 It has a typical New England saltbox appearance with an integral lean-to extending to the rear, and a single-story ell to the left.

-The construction of the house includes many First Period features, including gunstock posts, and its second story overhangs the first slightly, a rare surviving feature in Connecticut.
+The construction of the house includes many early features, including gunstock posts, and its second story overhangs the first slightly, a rare surviving feature in Connecticut.
 Its foundation and fireplace hearthstones are brownstone, the latter exhibiting fossil remains, suggesting that the stone was probably taken from the nearby quarry site.
 The interior retains a number of original features, including doors and door hardware.

 The property was first granted to William Ward in the 17th century, when the area was part of Middletown.
 His great-grandson, also named William, built this house in 1742.
 It is the oldest surviving house in Middlefield, and is architecturally distinctive for the use of cantilevered girts to support the rear lean-to roof.
 The house remained in the hands of the Wards and associated families until 1935.